-c) Are you concerned that across-the-board rate reductions will cause a loss of access to some services that save money by improving health or reducing the severity of illness in the long run?
+Is DHCFP concerned that across-the-board rate reductions will cause a loss of access to some services that save money by improving health or reducing the severity of illness in the long run?

-The DHCFP shares concerns about the impact to health services.
-We will continue to seek adequate access to appropriate care by monitoring factors including enrollment, emergency room usage and primary care usage.
-The Division will maintain compliance with the requirements of section 1902(a)(30)(A) of the Social Security Act.
+The DHCFP shares concerns about the impact on health services.
+We will continue to seek adequate access to appropriate care by monitoring factors including enrollment, emergency room usage, and primary care usage.
+The Division will maintain compliance with the requirement of section 1902(a)(30)(A) of the Social Security Act.